actharsis/Stupid-Bot/README.md

 `replies.txt` contains phrases that bot can reply to specific user.
 Users separated by `\n`.
 User ID starts after `//` and separated from quotes by `->`.
 Phrases separated can be separated by `;` for quote with ping. `;№` and `;&` separate phrases without ping.

-In `config.py` you can specify your token and prefix for commands.
+In `config.py` you can specify your token and some additional options.

 ## Requirements
 python3